swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 The Masters Room, with it’s large bay window overlooking the lawn, creates an elegant setting ideal for an intimate ceremony for up to 25 guests.

-With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by reception at Torebridge House.
+With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by a reception at Torebridge House.

 Local vicar and registrars contact details available on request.